Miguel Cabrera Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.15 team ERA that ranks 28th among all league pitching staffs.
+- The Royals' 5.17 team ERA ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to rank 19th in baseball in home runs allowed (85 total, 1.2 per game).
+- Royals pitchers combine to rank 19th in baseball in home runs given up (86 total, 1.2 per game).

-- The righty's last time out came on Wednesday against the Cincinnati Reds, when he tossed six innings, surrendering five earned runs while allowing five hits.
+- In his last time out on Thursday, the lefty went seven innings against the Cincinnati Reds, giving up seven earned runs while surrendering seven hits.

+- The 26-year-old has an ERA of 5.79, with 7.7 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .277 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.